droidlabs/motion-prime/README.md

 MotionPrime is yet another framework written on RubyMotion for creating really fast iOS applications.

+## Why MotionPrime?

+* Performance.
+MotionPrime designed to improve creating and scrolling performance of table views.
+* Simplicity.
+Creating first MotionPrime application is as simple as creating new RubyOnRails application.

 ## Getting Started

 ### 1. Install MotionPrime: